mdfaraday/mdfaraday/README.md

 # Marshall Faraday - React Native Developer

+### I love working with computers and have found a passion for building apps!
 ### I work with the following technologies:

 * React Native - Android, iOS
-* Firebase, SQLite, REST api, Google Maps
+* Firebase, SQLite, API's, hooks, es6, Google Maps and more

 ## Current Projects